interledgerjs/settlement-core/README.md

 ## API

-TODO Add installation instructions

 🚨 Since this tech is hot off the press, note that the APIs here are beta and subject to change!

+First, create a new Node.js module and add the `ilp-settlement-core` NPM module as a dependency.

+Next, create an `index.js` (or `index.ts`, if using TypeScript) file to define the settlement engine.
 Settlement engines can be defined as a factory function: given account services, the function returns a Promise with a constructed settlement engine:

 ```js
 export const connectEngine = async services => {